-How to barricade a door that opens outwardly
+How to barricade a door that opens outwards

-Securing a door without a lock that opens outwardly can be difficult because you can’t use a standard barricade.
-Instead, you’ll have to jam the door knob or handle with a security bar or a similar object that goes beyond both sides of the door.
+Securing a door without a lock that opens outwards can be difficult because you can’t use a standard barricade.
+Instead, you’ll have to jam the door knob or handle with a security bar or a similar object that extends to the door frame.
 So that the handle prevents the door from being pulled from the outside.

 There is a special, horizontal outswing door security bar (link to Amazon) available for this purpose, and it works as expected.
 Just make sure that the door is not too wide because it needs to extend on both sides.